ParalelniPolis/pptheme/README.md

 npm install -g gulp
 npm install
 gulp build
+composer install --no-dev
 ```

-Now all necessary files should be builded inside the 'dist' folder.
+Now all necessary files should be built inside the 'dist' folder and all libraries downloaded to the 'vendor' folder.

-Note: All changes should be made on files in 'src' folder and then builded, build process overwrites all files in 'dist' folder.
+Note: All changes should be made on files in 'src' folder and then built, build process overwrites all files in 'dist' folder.